Rural Fibre Broadband in the UK: What can you expect?

 Rural Broadband – Internet Providers

-As mentioned earlier, a number of providers offer mobile broadband, which can be an effective option for light users.
-Similarly, you’ll find a large number of familiar brands offering fibre broadband services.
-The vast majority of these (with the exception of Virgin) will be using the Openreach network of fibre cables running from central to local exchanges (usually in the nearest town).
+You can find a large number of familiar brands offering fibre broadband services, but the vast majority of these will be using the Openreach network of fibre cables running from central to local exchanges (usually in the nearest town).

 After much work, most regions now have fibre broadband cables to street cabinets in residential areas.
 However, many rural areas, especially those that are more remote, sadly still do not enjoy this connectivity.
 This results in a marked difference in rural internet speeds between fibre to the cabinet (FTTC) and standard broadband via copper cables (ADSL).